 MSc in Experimental Medicine (Specialization in Bioethics) - McGill

 POTH-563: Foundations of Professional Practice

 Dr. Hunt chairs the Clinical Ethics Committee of the Shriners Hospital.
-Previously, he has been the clinical ethics consultant at three rehabilitation hospitals in Montreal.
-He has worked as a physiotherapist in several pediatric settings in Montreal, and in Northern Quebec, North Africa and the Balkans.
+Previously he has been the clinical ethics consultant at three rehabilitation hospitals in Montreal.
+He has also worked as a physiotherapist in several pediatric settings in Montreal, and in Northern Quebec, North Africa and the Balkans.

 - Ethics and rehabilitation care and intistitutions

 - Disability and health equity